 We ask parents/carers to bring a lunch into the setting with their child that the nursery staff will prepare to your specification.
 This should be a healthy and balanced lunch that will fuel the child for the afternoon session at the nursery.
 We do advise that lunches will be served to the children as they arrive in packed lunch boxes.
 We hope that this will aid school readiness and allow children to develop good habits.
-Lunch time is around 11:45 - 12:45 with mid-morning snack (around 10:30) and midafternoon snack (around 15:30).
+Lunch time is around 11:45 - 12:45 with mid-morning snack (around 10:30) and mid-afternoon snack (around 15:30).
+The nursery will provide plant-based snacks for all children.